 One of the more challenging applications of infrared thermography is in the measurement of process heater and furnace tubes.
-In fact we get dozens of inquiries each year from our clients on this very subject.
+In fact, we get dozens of inquiries each year from our clients on this very subject.
 Quantitative thermography is the practice of measuring temperatures accurately and with furnace tubes this requires experience and knowledge.
 Success in this science is gained by being properly trained and certified as a Level I Furnace Inspection Thermographer.
 Certification training from the Infrared Training Center (http://www.infraredtraining.com) teaches you the techniques required for determining these values and will provide a complete understanding of temperature measurement and heat transfer.

 There are as many uses for process heaters as there are designs.
 The basic configuration consists of a shell (outer casing), tubes (where the process fluid flows) and a heat source.
 These units are both thermodynamically and hydraulically complex.

-In the simple drawing above we illustrate convective gas flow, which is turbulent, and radiant heat from the flame, refractory and other tubes – all non-uniform and time varying.
+The simple drawing illustrates convective gas flow, which is turbulent, and radiant heat from the flame, refractory and other tubes – all non-uniform and time varying.
 When you view tube from an access port typically you can only see a portion of the tube or the tube at an oblique angle.
-Therefore, the odds are stacked against you from the start!
+Sometimes tubes are in rows, difficult if not impossible to image.

 Why are heater tubes of interest anyway?